opendocsg/slw-judgments-backfill/2016_SGHC_131/report.md

 _Intentions of Mr Lee_

-185    A likelihood of confusion can be more easily established if the defendant is found to have intended to cause such confusion: _Singsung_ at [54]; _The Singapore Professional Golfers’ Association v Chen Eng Waye and others_ [2013] 2 SLR 495 at [41].
+185    A likelihood of confusion can be more easily established if the defendant is found to have intended to cause such confusion: _Singsung_ at [54]; _The Singapore Professional Golfers’ Association v Chen Eng Waye and others_ <span class="citation">[2013] 2 SLR 495</span> at [41].
 Such fraudulent intention must be proven by evidence.
 The nature of such evidence is explained in Christopher Wadlow, _The Law of Passing-Off: Unfair Competition by Misrepresentation_ (Sweet & Maxwell, 4th Ed, 2011) (“ _Wadlow’s Law of PassingOff_ ”) at para 5-063—5-064 as follows:

  ... the evidence normally consists of circumstances which are inconsistent with any honest intention and inexplicable except as part of a scheme to deceive.
 These are conventionally known as “badges of fraud”, and are most commonly found in the name or mark itself.
 If the defendant has no plausible reason for adopting it, and especially if resemblances with the claimant’s seem deliberately close, intention to deceive may be inferred. ...